 Tifton 85 is a cross between a bermudagrass [Cynodon dactylon, specifically cv.
 Tift 292 (an armyworm resistant plant introduction in the USDA-ARS collection)] and a closely related Cynodon species called stargrass [Cynodon nlemfuensis, specifically cv.
 Tifton 68 (highly digestible, but cold susceptible).
-Crosses were made by placing inflorescences (the day before pollen shed) of each parent in a beaker of water.
-The inflorescences were covered with a glassine bag to control pollination.
-Each day, thereafter, bag and inflorescences were thumped to distribute pollen.
-Seeds were collected and those were germinated in the greenhouse and subsequently transplanted in the field.
-Plants with great potential were increased and selected to be tested in replicated plots and under grazing.
-No extraordinary tools or biotechnology tools were used in this process.

 Plant hybridizations are commonly used in many crops (e.g., peppermint, grapefruits, tangelos, triticale, loganberries, etc.).
 This is not a new or extraordinary process.
 As with all hybrids and new cultivars, Tifton 85 was thoroughly evaluated prior to its release.
-Prior to its release and since, Tifton 85 has been more thoroughly evaluated than essentially any other single forage cultivar.
-It was even screened for cyanogenic glycosides, the precursors to cyanide.
 Tifton 85 is a high yielding, highly digestible hybrid bermudagrass that also has a tremendous number of environmental benefits, as well (e.g., produces substantially more dry matter per unit of rainfall/irrigation or unit of fertilizer, has a much deeper root system than other bermudagrasses, improves soil organic matter content, increases carbon sequestration, reduces the carbon footprint of pasture-based livestock production, reduces nitrate leaching through the soil into the groundwater, etc.).